 Download WinDownload Mac

-Step 1: Run the pre-installed Android Data Extraction toolkit on PC, select Android Data Extraction (Damaged Device) and plug your Samsung Galaxy into a computer.
+Step 1: Run the toolkit on PC, select “Recover” feature from the dash board and plug your Samsung Galaxy into the computer.

 Step 2: Tick the corresponding boxes of the types of file that you want to recover, or you can directly click on “Next” to move on, because by default, the program has selected all the files for you.
 Note that currently this function only supports broken Samsung devices.